pches/FLOPIT/README.md

 Muncy, PA
 FLOPIT works in both locations.

+The geotiff water surface elevation rasters for enough flood levels/probabilities are available at these locations for a FLOPIT analysis.

+Los Angeles, CA

 The geotiff water surface elevation rasters for the 100 year, 1 percent chance, flood are also available at the following locations, however this is not enough data for interpolation.
-Los Angeles, CA

 Norfolk, VA

 Pittsburgh, PA